ACTIVITIES CALENDAR

 About a dozen people met in the Mural room and Mike Stevens and Ryan Duffy gave us an update on park activities.

 Mike explained in much detail the events of the January Northern Grampians Complex fire.
 On Jan 15 several lightening strikes started fires across the Grampians, Parks, CFA and DEPI staff worked hard to put these fires out, but inaccessibility and bad weather lead to a couple of fires in the Wartook area not being able to be controlled.
 Mike described to us how events unfolded and showed us a program called Phoenix Rapidfire which illustrated how the fire progressed.
 The program had been used during the fire to predict the fire behaviour and to give people warning of the likely path it would affect.
-Phoenix Rapidfire was developed after the 2006 bushfires and has been improved each year as more information from each fire season is fed into the model.
+Phoenix Rapidfire was developed after the 2006 bushfires and has been improved each year as more information from each fire season Read the rest

 MARCH 4th FOGGs Working Bee – Our contribution to Keep Australia Beautiful